José Jobim: Career

 In 1944 he was Vice Consul in Washington, D.C.
 He was then employed by João Alberto Lins de Barros's Rubber Army company, which raised the Brazilian production of natural rubber for sale during the war.

 From 4 July 1955 to 1 November 1957, he was an extraordinary envoy and plenipotentiary minister in Helsinki.
-From 1957 to 1959 he was ambassador in Asunción.
+From 1957 to 1959, he was the ambassador of Asunción.
 From 19 December 1959 to 26 March 1962, he was ambassador in Quito.
 From 18 January 1965 to 9 September 1966 he was Ambassador in Bogotá.
 From 16 November 1966 to 17 October 1968 he was Ambassador in Algiers.
 From 19 October 1968 to 20 April 1973, he was Ambassador to the Holy See.

 Personal life

 José Jobim was the son of Francisco Antenor Jobim and Joaquina Pinheiro Jobim.
 He had an older brother, Danton, who assumed the presidency of the Brazilian newspaper Última Hora, which opposed the military dictatorship in Brazil, when its creator, Samuel Wainer, was exiled by the dictatorship, and in 1970 he was elected senator for the Brazilian Democratic Movement, an opposition party to the regime; Danton died in 1978.

 Jobim was married to a sister of Leda Collor, mother of Fernando Collor de Mello.
-They had a daughter, Lygia Collor Jobim, also a diplomat.
+They had a daughter, Lygia Collor Jobim, who was also a diplomat.